A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 7
+This problem really required my utmost attention.
+After a first attempt a good refactoring of the code was needed.
+I am pretty satisfied with how I shaped the code eventually.
+Today, debugging has been more difficult than the usual since the main logic had to be wrapped in the "lambda" function that determined the sorting, and that function is called a lot of times, especially with the real input ($O(n * log(n))$).
+One last note is regarding the very special corner case in the second problem that got me for a moment, when all the cards in a round were all jokers.
+Fun to solve it!

 # Day 6
 Very fun and easy challenge, with a little bit of physics involved.
 It has been a race against time, like the assigment topic :)